Citron Blasts Shopify (NYSE:SHOP), Says Changes To Facebook (NASDAQ:FB) Data Will 'Annihilate' Company's Entrepreneurs

 “It cannot be disputed that tighter Facebook restrictions on access to privacy and pixels will annihilate the already fragile and dodgy business of the Shopify Entrepreneurs," the short seller said in the report.

+"We remain extremely confident in our business, our merchants, and our growth model.
+Shopify offers the technology for businesses to sell on their own websites, in retail stores, on marketplaces like eBay and Amazon, and on social channels like Facebook and Pinterest," said spokeswoman Sheryl So.

+"The power of our platform is that we offer one interface for merchants to sell anywhere and everywhere.
+It's incorrect to say that our merchants' success is tied to Facebook and its data.
+It's similarly incorrect to say that our company's success is based on our Facebook advertising."

-Facebook will enact a vetting process that could spotlight on Shopify entrepreneurs who are marketing a bit too aggressively and misrepresenting offers to customers, Left said.
+Citron's Left said Facebook will enact a vetting process that could spotlight on Shopify entrepreneurs who are marketing a bit too aggressively and misrepresenting offers to customers, Left said.

 “Whereas larger brands and those who are using the Facebook ad tools to promote their business, this will represent a minor change,” the short seller said.
 “For those who are looking to game the system (entrepreneurs) — the gig is up.”

-Note: UPDATE: Shopify said in a statement to Benzinga that it's "incorrect" to suggest the company's success is dependent upon Facebook.